krylosov-aa/context-async-sqlalchemy/README.md

 transactions.

-The main goal is to provide quick and easy access to a session, without having to worry about opening or closing it when it’s not necessary.
+The main goal is to provide quick and easy access to a session, without worrying about opening or closing it when it’s not necessary.

 Key features: